-As required under Section 134(5) of the Companies Act, 2013, your Directors hereby confirm that:
+As required under Section 134(5) of the Act, your Directors hereby confirm that:

 d) they have prepared the annual accounts on a going concern basis;

-e) they have laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and are operating effectively and
+e) to be followed by the Company and that such internal financial they have laid down internal financial controls are adequate and are operating effectively and

-The Directors are thankful to the Members for their confidence and continued support.
-The Directors are grateful to the Central and State Government, Stock Exchanges, Securities & Exchange Board of India, Reserve Bank of India, Customs and other government authorities, Lenders, CDR Cell, FCCB holders and last but not the least, its trusted clients for their continued support.
+The Directors are thankful to the Members for their confidenceand continued support.
+The Directors are grateful to the Central and State Government, Stock Exchanges, Securities & Exchange Board of India, Reserve Bank of India, Customs and other government authorities, Lenders, FCCB holders and last but not the least, its trusted clients for their continued support.